aquariumbio/aquarium/docs/development/add_indexes_and_foreign_keys.md

 Please use these instructions to add indexes and foreign keys to your Aquarium database.

 We suggest you back up your database before you proceeding.
-Be aware that adding foreign keys requires removing any orphan records in the database, so you risk losing data that if you do not back up your database before you begin.
+Be aware that adding foreign keys requires removing any orphan records in the database, so you risk losing data if you do not back up your database before you begin.

 ---